JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 HTTP response code indicates the limit has been reached.
 The API does not currently return any rate limit headers.

-**Authentication**: The JupiterOne APIs usea a Bearer token to authenticate.
-Include the API Key in the header as a Bearer token.
+**Authentication**: The JupiterOne APIs use a Bearer Token to authenticate.
+Include the API key in the header as a Bearer Token.
 You also need to include `JupiterOne-Account` as a header parameter.
-The `Jupiterone-Account` value can be found in your account by running the following J1QL query:
+You can find the `Jupiterone-Account` value in your account by running the following J1QL query:

 ```j1ql
 FIND jupiterone_account as a return a._accountId